w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 Can we do better?

 * Well-designed streaming systems provide a strict superset of batch functionality
-* Introduce correctness (exactly-once semantics, strong consistency) and the result of a streaming job is the same of batch job
+* Introduce correctness (exactly-once semantics, strong consistency) and the result of a streaming job is the same as that of a batch job
 * A streaming engine can handle a bounded dataset

 # Kappa architecture

-All data flows through a single path using a stream processing system
+All data flows through a single path using a stream processing system.

 * Similar to the Lambda Architecture’s speed layer, all event processing occurs on the input stream and is stored as a real-time view
 * To recompute the full dataset (as in the batch layer of Lambda), simply replay the stream